pnkskff/Headtop-1.0/README.md

           * Cyclic: https://www.cyclic.sh/

-  2. This is a CRUD App that at its most basic, allows a User to:
+  2. This is a Web App that at its most basic, allows a User to:

      a.
 Create a List.